Foul (basketball): Coach's challenge

 Beginning in the 2019-20 season, the NBA introduced the "coach's challenge".
 Teams may only challenge personal foul calls on its own players, and out-of-bounds and goaltending/basket interference calls during the first 46 minutes of the game and first 3 minutes of overtime play.
 Teams must call a legal timeout to challenge a call, which will be returned if the challenge is successful.
 When a call is challenged, game officials review instant replay footage to determine whether the call should be overturned.
 Originally, teams were only allowed one challenge per game regardless of whether the challenge was successful.
 However, beginning in the 2023-2024 season, teams are allowed one additional challenge if their first challenge is successful.

 Starting in the 2021–22 season, coaches in the Euroleague and EuroCup Basketball are given one challenge per game.

 On October 1, 2022, FIBA published a revision of its official rules of basketball adding a "head coach challenge".
 Similar to the NBA and Euroleague, each coach is given one challenge per game.

+The coach's challenge was introduced into NCAA Division I basketball for both men and women in the 2025–26 season.
+Under NCAA rules, teams may ask for an "appeal" without calling a charged timeout in a number of instances, including whether a made basket counted for two or three points, to determine whether a called foul can be upgraded to a flagrant foul, properly assessing fouls to the correct player, or timing and scoring errors.
+Women's teams may also appeal out-of-bounds plays, backcourt violations, and fouls in the restricted area.
+However, men's teams must "challenge" plays in these scenarios and have at least one timeout remaining to initiate a challenge.
+Successful challenges will result in the timeout being returned and an additional challenge awarded, while unsuccessful challenges will result in the team timeout being charged and challenge privileges forfeited for the remainder of the game.
+The on-court officials retain the right to review made baskets, out-of-bounds plays, and timing discrepancies during the last two minutes of the 2nd half (for men) or 4th quarter (for women) and during all overtime periods.